 Having daily contact with any type of customer is the best way to gain experience in the type of supplier-customer relationship that many project managers have to handle.
 A customer service role can teach you how to communicate well with customers, how to handle complaints and problems, and how to build a rapport.
 Having great skills when dealing with customers is an excellent quality to demonstrate to any potential employer.

 18. Junior / Trainee Consultant

 As a junior consultant, you will be working with external or internal customers on a daily basis.
 The ability to communicate to the customer, and the ability to understand the needs of the customer, will be skills that you will develop within the role.
-You may also be working with a project team and a project manager, and will gain exposure into how projects are carried out.
+You may also be working with a project team and a project manager, and will gain exposure to how projects are carried out.
 Consultancy provides an excellent stepping stone into a project management career.

 19. Social Media Assistant

-Here's a job that didn't even exist a few years ago, but the use of social media for marketing purposes has really increased the demand for those with knowledge in this area.
-If you have this sort of expertise, a social media job can be a good entry level option.
+Here's a job that didn't even exist a few years ago, but the use of social media for marketing purposes has really increased the demand for those with knowledge in this field.
+If you have this sort of expertise, a social media job can be a good entry-level option.
 Working in an area marketing and promoting either a company or a product can give you exposure to project teams and may allow you to get experience in project management as you develop in the role.

 20. Junior Copywriter

 Another job which has become high in demand over the past few years is copywriting, thanks to the continued demand of fresh, well-written copy on the web.
 This is a good avenue to explore if you are looking to get into web project management, as it will give you experience in producing content ready for a new website launch.
 It will also keep you closely involved with the core project team.